neomjs/neo/BACKERS.md

 I can definitely say that I did use several other UI frameworks in the past and that neo.mjs boosted my productivity to an entire new level.

-This is something, I would love to share with you!
+This is something I would love to share with you!

 After finishing the Real World demo app, I am planning to create a 2nd version: this time using a custom neo.mjs design theme as well as the full band-width of neo.mjs components: tabContainers, lists, toolbars, buttons etc.